Customised Options for Tooth Replacement

 How long do dental bridges last?

 Dental bridges are designed to replace missing teeth while restoring both function and appearance.
-With regular care, a bridge can last over 10 years.
+With regular care, many bridges last for several years, though results vary between patients.

 Several factors can influence how long your bridge lasts.
 Here’s what matters most:

-- Bridge material: Porcelain-fused-to-metal and zirconia bridges are highly durable and designed to resist everyday wear and pressure.
+- Bridge material: Porcelain-fused-to-metal and zirconia bridges are commonly used materials, designed for strength under normal biting pressure.

 - Oral hygiene: Cleaning under the bridge and brushing twice a day helps prevent gum disease and decay in the supporting teeth.